-If you followed this blog for any length of time, you know that we’re big fans of headshot photographer Peter Hurley.
-Peter is extremely well-know for his ability to get fantastic shots for his subjects.
+If you followed this blog for any length of time, you know that we’re big fans of head shot photographer Peter Hurley.
+Peter is extremely well known for his ability to get fantastic shots for his subjects.
 His ability get a range of expressions through rigorous coaching is, I think, what makes his images stand out from the rest.

-The beauty of using strobes and speedlights for this shoot is that you can really use just about any modifier you want, as long as you end up with a “box” of light.
-You could do it super-light, with three speedlights going into three or four Apollo umbrella-style softboxes, or you could even use 3-4 Rogue Flashbenders, or 3-4 Lumiquest softboxes; the possibilities are numerous.
+The beauty of using strobes and Speedlights for this shoot is that you can really use just about any modifier you want, as long as you end up with a “box” of light.
+You could do it super-light, with three Speedlights going into three or four umbrella-style softboxes, or you could even use 3-4 Rogue Flashbenders for a super lightweight travel setup.